BhanuTejaGullapalli/BhanuTejaGullapalli.github.io/_pages/about.md

 To my surprise (not-so now), I discovered machine learning—a field within computer science previously unknown to me—which focused on addressing real-world problems.
 This curiousity led me to enroll in related courses and work in research labs focussing on related field and working on real-world problems.
 A little luck (one of many Felix Felicis of this story) was that my first research project in these labs revolved around health and wearable data in substance addiction introducing me to the terms of *mobile-health data* and *digital biomarker*.
 CUT TO...
-Almost a year later, with my pressumed understanding and confidence in machine-learning, I met Tauhidur Rahman for the first time, and requested a long-term research problem and his advising.
+Almost a year later, with my pressumed understanding and confidence in machine-learning, I met <a href="https://www.tauhidurrahman.com/"> Tauhidur Rahman </a> for the first time, and requested a long-term research problem and his advising.

 ## Act 2
 Of course as one (un-?)expected... this idea was gently put down by him and a more (un-?)realistic and short-term project was advised as a start.
 Another little luck, this project was also on wearable and substance use addiction.
 With promising results I submmited the paper and with this promising hope I started my PhD in this line of research.